andoanhub/SQL_Data_Analyst_Job_Research/Readme.md

 # SQL Data Analyst Job Research

 ## 📖 Introduction
 This project focuses on analyzing the **Data Analyst** job market using **PostgreSQL**.
-By leveraging relational database design and advanced SQL queries, this project explores top-paying positions in Singapore, required skills, geographical salary differences, and work-from-home (WFH) trends.
+By leveraging relational database design and advanced SQL queries, this project explores top-paying Data Anlyst job in Singapore, required skills for top pying job, country salary differences, and work-from-home (WFH) trends.

 ---